-Ву rte Number Bit Bit Number ader bits Green Pa Payload in White
+Ву rte Number Bit Bit Number Header bits in Green Payload in White

 Name Packet n ame / /

 Packet Form at

 7 6 5 4 З / 2 1 þ

 0 0 1 0 1 0 1 0 /1

 1 1 1 0 0 0 1 1 0

 2 0 1 0 0 0 1 1 0

 Descripti Description of fields

 Dependencie figuratio eneration con ntrols or othe eration Sc cenario Which instructions, events, or other scenarios can cause this packet to be generated.

 Description Descripti ion of the pa cket, includin g the purp ose it ser ves, mea aning of the in nformatior n or payload, etc

-Application ld apply this p e stream, or h on from the e binary, or to
+Application How a decoder should apply this packet.
+It may bind to a specific instruction from the binary, or to another packet in the stream, or have other implications on decode